-- Optimised data neighbourhood strategy for better precision.
-Elements for modifying the behaviour: cess-range-factor-for-neighbourhood>, <threshold-for-conditioning-in-neighbourhood>, <minimum-range-factor-for-neighbourhood>, <maximum-range-factor-for-neighbourhood>, and <target-number-of-data-in-neighbourhood>.
+- Optimized data neighbourhood strategy for better precision.
+Elements for modifying the behavior: cprocess-range-factor-for-neighbourhood>, <threshold-for-conditioning-in-neighbourhood>, <minimum-range-factor-for-neighbourhood>, <maximum-range-factor-for-neighbourhood>, and <target-number-of-data-in-neighbourhood>.
 COH-55 - The use of a reference surface different from MSL now works.
-Two new elements, <depth> and <time>, has been introduced to specify depth and travel time at the reference surface.
+Two new elements, <depth-value> and <travel-time-value>, has been introduced to specify depth and travel time at the reference surface.
 COH-81 - Make sure reference surface does not have any well data attached to it.
 COH-80 - Calculation of prediction error and depth trend error are now turned off when making simulations.
 This is to save CPU time and to avoid corrupt results away from wells.
 COH-180